cybozu-go/neco/docs/neco.md

     Set proxy URL to access Internet.

-* `neco config set check-update-duration DURATION`
+* `neco config set check-update-interval DURATION`

-    Set polling duration for checking new neco release.
+    Set polling interval for checking new neco release.
 DURATION format must be parsable by [`time.ParseDuration`][ParseDuration] such as `10m`.
 Default is `10m`

-* `neco config set worker-timeout-duration DURATION`
+* `neco config set worker-timeout DURATION`

-    Set timeout from workers nodes on updating process.
+    Set timeout from workers on updating process.
 DURATION format must be parsable by [`time.ParseDuration`][ParseDuration] such as `10m`.
 Default is `60m`

 * `neco setup [--no-revoke] LRN [LRN ...]`